NathanTyle/Password/README.md

 ## Description

-Provides user wi a randomly generated password upon completion of user perameter input
+Provides user with a randomly generated password upon completion of user perameter input

 ###User Story
 AS AN employee with access to sensitive data